`Regression Anytime' with Brute-Force SVD Truncation: Introduction

 To address these shortcomings and combine the advantages of `regression later' and `regression now', this paper introduces and rigorously analyzes `Regression Anytime with Brute-Force SVD Truncation' (RAWBFST, pronounced ``raw-beef-st'').
 Under sufficient smoothness, our algorithm can be calibrated to achieve any polynomial convergence rate for the mean squared error, thus holding some of the (bold) promise of convergence with a finite number samples in a fairly generic setting.
 These rates are achieved not only for the conditional expectations functions but also for their Malliavin derivatives that can be computed simultaneously.
-Compared to the results in \cite{Bal} for `regression later', our convergence rates for RAWBFST are better, matching theoretically optimal rates from the statistical learning literature \cite{KK} under certain conditions (and up to logarithmic factors).
-Moreover, while the results in \cite{Bal} are based on having access to an orthonormal basis for the distribution of interest, RAWBFST is based on an explicit basis of localized Legendre polynomials that does not need to be tailored to the problem at hand.

 The first ingredient of RAWBFST is what we call `regression anytime'.
 The idea is to let the basis functions depend on the state variables both `now' and `later'.
 In particular, we consider basis functions that are products of a function that depends on `now' and a function that depends on `later'.
 When taking the conditional expectation given `now' of such a function, the first factor depending only on `now' can be pulled out of the expectation.
 Thus, to compute the conditional expectation of the basis function, it suffices to consider the second factor. `Regression anytime' was previously applied within the stochastic grid bundling method of \cite{JO,CO} and in the LSMC algorithm of \cite{BGS}.
-While the idea of `regression anytime' is simple, its additional flexibility in basis choice is key for developing practically effective implementations of `regression later', both in their settings and in ours.
-In particular, `regression later' is a special case of `regression anytime' and, after a suitable redefinition of the state process, `regression anytime' can be rephrased as `regression later'.
+While the idea of `regression anytime' is simple, its additional flexibility in basis choice is key for developing practically effective implementations of `regression later', both in their settings and in ours. `Regression later' is a special case of `regression anytime' and, after a suitable redefinition of the state process, `regression anytime' can be rephrased as `regression later'.
 In this sense, the step from `regression later' to `regression anytime' is a change of perspective and a reevaluation of possibilities rather than the invention of a new algorithm.